A brief history of the club

 We enjoy hosting regional and national gliding competitions throughout the year.
 The World Junior Championship was held at The Gliding Centre in 2005.
 We also hold an informal key Task week every year for less experienced cross country / competition pilots to develop their skills.

 We are proud to have one of the best and most modern club fleets in the country.
 The fleet is maintained to a very high standard and allows us to offer our guests and members a superb standard of service.

 The fleet includes 5 two seat gliders (2 ASK21s, 2 Puchacz and a Duo Discus) that we use for abinitio and advanced training.
-We also have three single seat club gliders (2 Juniors and a Discus) and a Falke motorglider.
+We also have two single seat club gliders, a Junior and a Discus, and a Falke motorglider.
 In addition there are around 100 privately owned gliders in the club.

 Our Supermunk tug fleet is the envy of gliding clubs throughout the country.
 We also have access to a number of privately owned tugs which supplement the club fleet at times of high activity, for example during competitions.

 With 35 British Gliding Association (BGA) qualified and highly experienced instructors in the club, The Gliding Centre offers a complete syllabus of abinitio and advanced gliding and motor gliding training to our members.
 Our central UK location, with 7,500 feet of clear airspace above us, provides an ideal base for training flights .

 Whether you're new to gliding or a seasoned pilot, our team will work with you to help get the most out of your gliding both now and in the future.
 For example, we provide coaching to qualified pilots to imrove their cross country flying.
 Cloud flying and aerobatics courses are also available.